 How often do you find yourself making a commitment and then discovering that it was a mistake?
 And when that happens, what do you do?
 Sometimes it is appropriate to follow through on your commitment, but not always.
 And that is the situation Herod found himself in here.

 What about you and I?
 Are we willing to admit to a mistake, face the embarrassment and other consequences that might come from that admission, and correct our course?
-Or do we just plow ahead, potentially compounding the mistake, because of our pride; in order to save face.
-It is much better in the long run to admit our mistakes and correct them as soon as possible.
+Or do we just plow ahead, potentially compounding the mistake because of our pride, in order to save face?
+Admitting our mistakes and correcting them as soon as possible is much better in the long run.
 And it likely will not damage us nearly as much as we fear.
-Actually we will probably come out ahead in the end.
+Actually, we will probably come out ahead in the end.